tuxedocomputers/tuxedo.sh/README.md

 * Installation of laptop-mode-tools to save energy

 It checks if tasks have already been done, and makes updates if necessary.
 It causes no problems to run the script several times.

+**Please use the script only for TUXEDO _laptops_ with the distributions we offer!**
+For other distributions you can use the driver only as .deb or .rpm package (e.g. for Debian on a Tuxedo book).

+The script also adds our repository with the latest version of our own driver (Tuxedo-wmi) and other useful packages.
+This way everything can be kept up to date automatically.